 To achieve our vision to provide the nation’s best healthcare for kids, Valley Children’s is facing the physician shortage head-on.
 Valley Children’s recently took the lead in training the next generation of pediatricians and pediatric specialists by creating our own accredited, three-year residency program.

 Valley Children’s Pediatric Residency Program, Affiliated with Stanford University School of Medicine provides an in-depth education focused on general and advanced clinical pediatric training in a hands-on environment, quality and patient safety, interprofessional education and community partnerships.
-The residents rotate through our main teaching hospital – the 358-bed, state-of-the-art Valley Children’s Hospital – and Lucile Salter Packard Children’s Hospital at Stanford.
+The residents rotate through our main teaching hospital – the 330-bed, state-of-the-art Valley Children’s Hospital in Madera – and Lucile Salter Packard Children’s Hospital at Stanford.
 They work closely with physicians, nurses, pharmacists, administrators and other healthcare professionals, including our partners in local hospitals and medical groups.

 Enhancing medical skills

 Continuing medical education is crucial to all healthcare providers’ ability to improve patient care and keep current with the ever-changing landscape of the medical industry.
 Valley Children’s continues to expand these pediatric opportunities for doctors, nurses, respiratory therapists and more throughout Central California ranging from clinical symposiums, lecture series, grand rounds and didactic teaching, to outreach education including health fairs, in-house trainings, conferences, webinars and more.

 Our high-tech, clinical simulation program is also integral to providing excellent pediatric care.
 This vital teaching technique using interactive role play and computerized mannequins allows learners to practice and hone clinical skills and critical thinking with the same complexities and distractions present in the clinical setting without putting actual patients at risk.